Helicopters at Deep Creek Fire grounded out of abundance of caution

 Helicopters have been grounded by the DNRC following a crash at the Deep Creek Fire.

-The Public Information Officer for the DNRC, Kristin Sleeper tells Montana Right Now the order was done out of an abundance of caution for pilots, and does not affect fire suppression abilities.
+Paige Cohen with the DNRC tells Montana Right Now the order was done out of an abundance of caution for pilots, and does not affect fire suppression abilities.

 As of 10:54 am Thursday, the Deep Creek fire is reported to be 3,668 acres large.